At Alaskan Ventures we USE our gear! Spending nearly 4 months a year in the field will test any product to its limits.

 Lastly, I must complain a little bit about the design and placement of the fly and pocket zippers.
 I knew going in that the zippers were not "waterproof" (what is?).
 However, I thought they might be a bit better than they were.
 The first time I crossed a stream (at a fast pace I may add) I had wet streaks running down my legs and crotch.
 I didn't stand still in the water but was moving and sloshing around.
 Love the idea of zippers but Cloudveil should make

+them with an inner flap that is waterproof--sort of like the Simms zip up chest waders.
+This goes for the pockets as well.
 In conclusion I must point out the positives.
 For guiding or extended use these waders are are a good buy if you are handy at repairs.
 They are lightweight, not hot, and fit like a pair of jeans (tight wranglers in my case).
 For the weekend angler they would be great and you probably wouldn't have any problems.
 I am extremely rough with my waders, and wear them out of the water as much if not more than in the water.
 Except for the tears, the waders didn't leak and after inspection the seam tape had not separated anywhere.
 Again I must point out that the tearing and excessive holes punched in the waders were due to the amount of time and hardcore use placed on them.
 Overall I would give these waders a 3.5 out of 5.
 Cloudveil is ahead of the game on design but still behind a bit on quality compared to Simms.

 Closing note: I sent my Hellroaring waders to Cloudveil for repair at the end of the year without a receipt or proof of purchase.
 I figured I would have to pay a repair fee, and was prepared to do so.
 Seven days later a box showed up on my doorstep, and it was a BRAND NEW PAIR, no questions asked.
 I have to give a 5 of 5 on customer service, and I will be using these waders again this coming year!

-If you are interested in fishing Alaska's best backcountry rivers check out our Fishing tripshttp://AlaskanVentures.com
+If you are interested in fishing Alaska's best backcountry rivers check out our Fishing trips. http://AlaskanVentures.com